emacsmirror/loopy/README.md

 `cl-loop` but uses symbolic expressions rather than keywords.

 It should be comparable with `cl-loop`, keeping in mind the following points:
-- I expect it to be less efficient than `cl-loop`, given that the macro currently expands to something like how I would normally write generic code (i.e., not specially optimized for each kind of loop.)
+- It is less efficient than `cl-loop`, as I have not tried to really optimize the code it produces.
 - It has more flexible control flow commands, under which you can easily group several commands, including assignments.
 This is my main motivator for having this macro.